Liao993/HenryLiao_portfolio/README.md

 The following notes are my interesting finding from SQL, and you can check my SQL code from [this link](https://hackmd.io/@WY7WYsMqTwyJzJLs_SoHcQ/HkDmsoLNh)

 1. The most productive year for Data professor is 2021 and 2022

-2. The top 3 popular videos are (both on the view_count and like_count leaderboard)
-      1. How to Build your First Data Science Web App in Python - Streamlit Tutorial # 1
-      2. Web App in R : Building Your First Web Application in R - Shiny Tutorial Ep 1
-      3. Bioinformatics Project from Scratch - Drug Discovery Part 1
-3. In the top 20 popular video (most view), all are published before 2021-04-13, except for the video "how to summerize text using ChatGPT", which is 11th on view_count leaderboard.
+2. In the top 20 popular video (most view), all are published before 2021-04-13, except for the video "how to summerize text using ChatGPT", which is 11th on view_count leaderboard.
 However, the number of view doesn't reflect the number of likes. it only got 67th on like_count leaderboard.

 From my explaination.
 CharGPT can increase people interest to watch the video, but it may not transfer to like if it is not innovative.